-You can also create an action based on your segment of highly satisfied customers, by the way.
-Methodologies like NPS seek to segment your customers into promoters, passives, and detractors for a few reasons.
-One, you can get an aggregate NPS score, thus providing a health check and a longitudinal metric to track and improve over time.
+You can also plan actions based on your segment of highly satisfied customers.
+Methodologies like NPS® segment your customers into promoters, passives, and detractors for a few reasons.
+First, NPS provides you with an aggregate satisfaction score, thus providing a health check and a longitudinal metric to track and improve over time.

-But two, to give you the possibility of segmenting customers based on attitudinal metrics like satisfaction.
-You can offer your promoters special perks or encourage them to spread the word about their business; they're the most probable people to act as your “external sales force” -- in other words, your willing and excited customer advocates.
+Second, it gives you the possibility of segmenting customers based on attitudinal metrics like satisfaction.
+You can offer your promoters special perks or encourage them to spread the word about your business; they're the most probable people to act as your “external sales force” — in other words, your willing and excited customer advocates.

-Once you‘ve sat down and discussed your goals with key stakeholders, you need to design your survey.
+Once you‘ve sat down and discussed your plans with key stakeholders, you need to design your survey.
 The first step you should take is determining the type of metrics you’ll use to measure customer satisfaction.

 You can choose among a few different options for customer satisfaction surveys.
 There's no unanimous agreement on which one is best.
 A few popular methods are:

-Customer Satisfaction Score (CSAT) is the most commonly used satisfaction method.
-You just ask your customers to rate their satisfaction on a linear scale.
-Your survey scale can be 1 – 3, 1 – 5, or 1 – 10, and there is no universal agreement on which scale is best to use.
+Customer Satisfaction Score (CSAT) is the most commonly used measurement for customer satisfaction.
+You ask your customers to rate their satisfaction on a linear scale.
+Your survey scale can be 1 – 3, 1 – 5, 1 – 7, or 1 – 10, and there's no universal agreement on which scale is best to use.

 CSAT is a metric used to immediately evaluate a customer‘s specific experience.
 Here’s how Vipin Thomas, Global Lead of Customer Success at Freshdesk, put it:

 "CSAT is a transactional metric that‘s based on what’s happening now to a user‘s satisfaction with a product or service.
 We try to get a CSAT score within 15 minutes of an interaction.
-It’s super helpful to improvise on the resolution, mode of delivery, channel, etc. It is ONE (not the only) of the important metrics to evaluate the performance of the support desk.
+It’s super helpful to improvise on the resolution, mode of delivery, channel, etc. It's ONE of the important metrics to evaluate the performance of the support desk.
 In fact, we publish ours publicly as well."

 Customer Effort Score (CES) is very similar, but instead of asking how satisfied the customer was, you ask them to gauge the ease of their experience.

-You‘re still measuring satisfaction, but in this way, you’re gauging effort (the assumption being that the easier it is to complete a task, the better the experience).
+You‘re still measuring satisfaction, but this way you’re gauging user effort — the assumption being that the easier a task is, the better the experience will be.
 As it turns out, making an experience a low-effort one is one of the greatest ways to reduce frustration and disloyalty.